OOPBugsICSE25Artifacts/OOP-Related-Bugs-Study-ICSE25-Artifacts/README.md

 # OOP-Related-Bugs-Study-ICSE25-Artifacts
 This is the project repository of our ICSE 2025 research paper: A Comprehensive Study of OOP-Related Bugs in C++ Compilers.
-The project toally include 8 cpp source files, 2 summary forms and 2 text documents in 4 folders, whici is organized following the instruction below.
+The project toally include 8 cpp source files, 2 summary forms and 2 text documents in 4 folders, which is organized following the instruction below.